huggingface/alignment-handbook/scripts/README.md

 ```

 ## Logging with Weights and Biases

-By default all training metrics are logged with TensorBoard.
+By default, all training metrics are logged with TensorBoard.
 If you have a [Weights and Biases](https://wandb.ai/site) account and are logged in, you can view the training metrics by appending `--report_to=wandb`, e.g.

 ```shell
 ACCELERATE_LOG_LEVEL=info accelerate launch --config_file recipes/accelerate_configs/deepspeed_zero3.yaml scripts/run_{task}.py recipes/{model_name}/{task}/config_full.yaml --report_to=wandb